- Dogs can safely eat watermelon.

 - amino acids;

-You might be surprised to know that there are some dogs who have been known to choke on watermelon seeds.
-The best way for you and your pup, is simply removing them before serving it up.
+You might be surprised to know that there have been dogs documented to choke on watermelon seeds.
+The best way to keep your pup safe is to simply remove them before serving the watermelon up.
 The soft, juicy flesh is perfect for puppies.
-Just do not go overboard.
-We don’t want diarrhea or vomiting in pups!
-Otherwise, “wonderfruit” if watermelons go near their mouths in the summer months.
+Just don’t go overboard.
+You don’t want to deal with diarrhea or vomiting!
+Otherwise, your dog with appreciate the refreshment during the summer months.

 Remember!
-If your pet has food allergies, you always have to first consult your veterinarian before offering it any new snacks.
+If your pet has food allergies, you must always consult your veterinarian before offering it any new snacks.
 Despite the numerous benefits of watermelon to dogs, they might not be good for dogs with illnesses.

 How to Feed Doggo Watermelon?

 Watermelon can be a nutritious and delicious treat for dogs.
 It can also be potentially dangerous.
 Here’s how to safely share watermelon with your dog:

 - Cut the watermelon into small, bite-sized chunks so that it can fit in your dog’s mouth.

 - Feed him one chunk at a time, so you can monitor his chewing and swallowing, and see when he is ready for more food.